Meeting the Demand

-USC Thornton grads are music teachers bringing popular music into the classroom.
+USC Thornton grads are music teachers meeting the demand, bringing popular music into the classroom.

 Alumni like Courtney Fortune, who teaches at the Los Angeles County High School for the Arts (LACHSA), and Josh Gronlund, who teaches at Manual Arts High School in South Los Angeles, are finding that offering high school courses in guitar, rock ensembles and music production is attracting new students.

 As graduate students at Thornton, both Fortune and Gronlund enrolled in a pilot course for the new master’s degree.